bbe2/portfolio/README.md

 • Thank you for your time learning about my substance! ~brianh
-• this page => technical curriculum development and Grow with Google portfolio
+• this page => technical curriculum development and Google Content Writer portfolio

 ::: full google test script and notebook above as items a and b
 ::: ensure to check out my systems and design class https://github.com/bbe2/IT.304.Fall.2022